 At first, we found the Oban Coliseum a bit weird.
 This replica from Roma’s coliseum is located on the heights of Oban.
 It was built by a successful local man who wanted to keep local men employed during hard times in the region.
 Once you’re up there, you’ll admire an awesome view of the bay and the town.
 Don’t miss it!
 It was then time for us to head south.
 We stopped once again at Inveraray: a small village completely lost on the side of a loch.

 We finally made it back to Glasgow at our hostel for a nice rest before our last day… Edinburgh!

 Day 5: Edinburgh

-Edinburgh, capital of Scotland...
-A very touristic city that enjoy a high reputation whether about culture, education or business!
-We drove straight to a parking below the castle and bought our (pricy) tickets.
-Edinburgh Castle is Scotland most-visited attraction and offers a gorgeous view all over the city.
-From one side the old town, and in the other the shiny new districts.
+Edinburgh, the capital of Scotland… A very touristic city that enjoys a high reputation whether about culture, education or business!
+We drove straight to parking below the castle and bought our (pricy) tickets.
+Edinburgh Castle is Scotland’s most-visited attraction and offers a gorgeous view all over the city.
+On one side is the old town and on the other the shiny new districts.

 The castle has several museums that give you a hint of the eventful history of the country.
-A must do!
+A must-do!
 We then had lunch in the restaurant where Harry Potter was born: The Elephant House.
 They serve decent food and have awesome coffee and tea.
-We then had only time to see the Queen residence when she comes to Scotland, before hitting again the road to Glasgow for the end of the trip and the return to France.
+We then had only time to see the Queen’s residence when she comes to Scotland, before hitting again the road to Glasgow for the end of the trip and the return to France.